gares/vscoq-language-server/README.md

 ### Status

-This software is being actively developed and should not be used by the the public.
+This software is being actively developed and should not be used by the public.

 ### Running